-Introduction to Sociology (SOC 105): This course provides a comprehensive introduction to sociology by examining the cultural, organizational, and social forces that shape people's perceptions, actions, and opportunities.
-Areas of emphasis include the sociological perspective, social inequailty, and social roles, groups, and institutions.
+The Sociological Imagination (SOC 105): This course provides a comprehensive introduction to sociology by examining the cultural, organizational, and social forces that shape people's perceptions, actions, and opportunities.
+Areas of emphasis include the sociological perspective, social inequality, and social roles, groups, and institutions.

 Sociology of the Family (SOC 253): This course explores the modern American family, examining the traditions, roles, functions, representations, changes, and controversies surrounding the social institution of the family.

-Special Topics in Sociology and May Term Classes (SOC 300): The exploration of issues, problems, and innovations in sociology the provides individual and group experience.
+Special Topics in Sociology and May Term Classes (SOC 300): These special topic courses and May Term classes explore a variety of unique issues and innovations in sociology.

 Social Problems (SOC 305): Focusing on various social problems such as poverty, unemployment, crime, substance abuse, racism, discrimination, gender inequality, sexual inequality, and global inequality, this course utilizes sociological analysis to examine how social problems are defined and dealt with within the United States and other parts of the world.